marcohinen/my-receipts-landing-page/_pages/third-party-materials.md

 # Third-Party Materials

-This page contains credit for Third-Party Materials that were in creating this project
+This page contains credit for Third-Party Materials that were used in creating this project